Night train to the end

 - Cherokee Jack-

-- Sociopathic Hero: Griffin.
-It was probably unintended — but if it was intended, then he's one of the most disturbingly realistic portrayals of a sociopath ever put to film.
+- The Sociopath: Griffin.
+It was probably unintended — but if it was intended, then he is one of the most disturbingly realistic portrayals of a sociopath ever put to film.

-- Theme Park Version: The way this movie presents the US Army.
+- The Theme Park Version: The way this movie presents the US Army.
+Apparently, the entire process of enlisting, completing training, and being deployed on a top secret mission only takes 24 hours.

 - Title Theme Tune: "Night Train to Mundo Fine", except the title of the movie was later changed.